pyfection/Datura-ai-FastAPI-Task/README.md

 When values are fetched from there, they will be cached for 2 minutes.
 Please note that the `netuid` and `hotkey` parameters are optional.
 If you don't provide them, then it will return every `netuid` and `hotkey`.

+## What I would do better
+I was only given 9 hours to do this project.
+If I was given more time I would:
+- Make stake_extrinsic_sentiment asynchronous
+- Add more tests
+- Better logging for Redis and Celery errors
+- API rate limit
+- Use PostgreSQL instead of SQLite